Skip to content

 The nourishment and structural integrity of the body are maintained through Sapta Dhatu (seven primary tissues), each of which is sequentially nourished by the previous tissue, highlighting an intricate metabolic pathway.

-- Rasa (plasma/lymph): The primary tissue, which is responsible for transporting nutrients and maintaining hydration.
+1. Rasa (plasma/lymph): The primary tissue that is responsible for transporting nutrients and maintaining hydration.

 Srotas (Channels)